inventree/inventree-docs/docs/app/settings.md

 ### App Settings

+- **Dark Mode** - Enable "dark mode" display for the app.
 - **Use Strict HTTPS** - Enforce strict checking of HTTPs certificates.
-Enabling this option may prevent you from connecting to the server if there are certificate issues
+Enabling this option may prevent you from connecting to the server if there are certificate issues.
+- **Language** - Select app language.
+By default, will use the system language of the device the app is installed on.
 - **Upload Error Reports** - Enable uploading of anonymous error / crash reports.
 These reports are used to improve the quality of the app.

+## Home Screen

+The *Home Screen* view allows you to configure display options for the app 'home screen':

+{% with id="home_settings", url="app/home_settings.png", maxheight="240px", description="Home Screen Settings" %}
+{% include 'img.html' %}
+{% endwith %}